Poldi12/BaccArbeit/README.md

 pip install dataclasses
 ```

+Notice: When executing the program, you have to provide arguments when calling main for proper usage, for more infos call it with -help

-One Option for Input Parameters in VSCode: select main.py -> select "Run and Debug" on left sidebar -> select "Start Debugging" on "Python:Current File"
+One Option for Input Parameters in VSCode: use the provided launch.json file; select main.py -> select "Run and Debug" on left sidebar -> select "Start Debugging" on "Python:Current File"

 ## Structure